shaheer-git/SkadITAssessment/documentation.md

 - Lazy loading for table data
 - Debounced search functionality

+## How to run
+- You can use normal live server in vs code to run the project.
+- No need to do npm install and npm run dev

 This documentation provides an overview of the development process and implementation details.
 The project successfully combines modern React features with traditional web technologies while maintaining a cohesive and responsive user interface.